Dashron/Roads/README.md

 ### API.server(*IncomingMessage* http_request, *ServerResponse* http_response)
 **An onRequest callback for http.createServer()**

-Helper function so the api can be thrown directly into http.createServer.
+Helper function so the API can be thrown directly into http.createServer.

     require('http').createServer(api.server.bind(api))
         .listen(8081, function () {